 The Commissioner has partnered with the United Nations on climate change, disaster, and climate resiliency in the insurance industry.
 Efforts include signing on as a supporting institution to the UN Environment Program Finance Initiative and the UNEP FI Principles for Sustainable Insurance Initiative.
-Both serve as a global framework for the insurance industry to address environmental, social, and governance risks and opportunities.
-It is the largest collaborative initiative between the UN and the insurance industry.
+Together, these initiatives provide a global framework for the insurance industry to address environmental, social, and governance risks and opportunities.
+This work is the largest collaboration between the UN and the insurance industry.

 An outgrowth of the UN climate change activities was forming an international group of concerned insurance regulators called the Sustainable Insurance Forum (SIF), which promotes supervisory and regulatory leadership on sustainability challenges and opportunities in the insurance sector.
 The Commissioner is actively pursuing SIF's agenda to have more insurers report using the guidelines created by the Task Force for Climate-Related Financial Disclosures (TCFD).
 Together with California, the Commissioner has represented the United States in the SIF since its inception.
-The NAIC and others, including the U.S. Department of Treasury's Federal Insurance Office and several other states, have joined the SIF recently.
+The NAIC and others, including the U.S. Department of Treasury's Federal Insurance Office and several states, have recently joined the SIF.